khawarizmus/hijri-week-calendar-proposal/content.typ

 *Key Characteristics of Astronomical Hijri Calendars:*

-// TODO: double check if this is true
-- *Conjunction-based Initiation:* The commencement of each month is determined by the calculated time of the lunar conjunction, the point at which the moon and the sun align as viewed from Earth.
+- *Conjunction-based Initiation:* The start of each month in the Astronomical Hijri calendar is determined by the precise calculation of the lunar conjunction.
+This is the moment when the moon and the sun are exactly aligned as viewed from Earth.

 - *Location-specific Calculations:* The calendar's calculations are tailored to the conditions of moon visibility at a particular geographic location, ensuring the calendar's alignment with local observational parameters.